AcedYu/Game-of-Bones/README.md

 This application is already deployed, however these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+You can log in with
+- email: demo@email.com, password: password
+- email: admin@email.com, password: password

 ### Prerequisites

 Node.js is required.